grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "I was wondering when someone would make their fucking way down here and tell me why the fuck the boat has been moving so funny.
 Where the fuck is it?"

-"...In the cargo bay."
+"...In the cargo hold."

 "And it's bad, eh?"

 "Pretty... bad.
 Authority sub rammed us on the surface."

 "So we're fuckin' fucked then, eh?
-Fuckin fucked, because the cargo bay's too big, and the boat won't fuckin float if's flooded, eh Capt' Percy?
+Fuckin fucked, because the cargo hold's too big, and the boat won't fuckin float if's flooded, eh Capt' Percy?
 Fuckin' fucked!"
 She threw her piece of machinery at the wall where it's loosely-held assembly collapsed and sent small part flying into far gritty corners of the lower engine room.

 "For fuck's sake Chips, yes we're fucked, but we're not _fuckin'_ fucked, yet...
 I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
 Right?"